Signal model and event reconstruction for the radio detection of inclined air showers: Model for the radio-emission footprints

-The factor $c_{\mathrm{el}_i}$ is smaller than 1 for early observers and larger than 1 for late observers.
-Note that due to the notation of $\vec{v}$ and $\vec{B}$, observers in the positive \vvB direction are early and observers in the negative \vvB direction are late.
-With this projection into the shower plane, equal axis distances correspond to equal viewing angles and signals measured at the same distance between the point-like source and observers (for a given axis distance).
+$z_i = \vec{x}_i \vec{e}_v$ is the distance between an observer and the shower plane, while the unit vector $\vec{e}_v$ points in the direction of the primary particle trajectory.
+With that, the corrections for the energy fluence $f$ and axis distance $r$ of individual observers are described by the following equations

-To evaluate the early-late correction, we have simulated an extra set of 17 showers which have observers on a star-shaped grid in the ground plane (equivalent to the development set) and in addition observers on a star-shaped grid situated in the shower plane, i.e., in a plane perpendicular to the shower axis.
-The positions of the observers in the shower plane were chosen such that they correspond to the early-late correct positions from the observers in the ground plane in shower plane coordinates.
+where the subscript ``raw'' donates the uncorrected observables.
+Note that due to the notation of $\vec{v}$ and $\vec{B}$, observers in the positive \vvB direction are early and have a negative $z_i$ coordinate, while observers in the negative \vvB direction are late with a positive $z_i$ coordinate.
+Fig.~\ref{fig:ldf:early-late} (\textit{left}) shows the radio-emission footprint of the same shower as in Fig.~\ref{fig:ldf:shower_ground_plane} corrected for early-late effects using Eq.~\eqref{eq:ldf:early-late}.
+For this early-late corrected footprint, the symmetry w.r.t. the \vxB axis is restored as well as the overall asymmetry is decreased.
+This allows us in the following to describe the remaining asymmetry solely with the interference of both emission mechanisms.

-In practice, these effects become relevant for sparse arrays only beyond a zenith angle of \SI{60}{\degree} and imprint an early-late asymmetry in the radio-emission footprint.
-In Fig. \ref{fig:ldf:early-late} (\textit{left}) the lateral distribution for a shower with observers, simulated both in the ground and shower planes, is shown.
-The lateral distribution for the observers in the shower plane (orange circles) has no early-late asymmetry imprinted and is much more narrow than the distribution for the observers in the ground plane (green squares).
-The positions of the observers in the shower plane were chosen such that they match with the early-late corrected positions of the observers in the ground plane.
+To evaluate this correction, we have simulated an extra set of 17 showers which have observers on a star-shaped grid in the ground plane (equivalent to the development set) and additional observers on a star-shaped grid situated directly in the shower plane perpendicular to the shower axis.
+The positions of the observers in the shower plane were chosen such that they correspond to the projected, i.e., early-late correct, positions of the observers in the ground plane.
+In Fig. \ref{fig:ldf:early-late} (\textit{right}) the lateral distribution for such a shower with observers, simulated both in the ground and shower planes, is shown.
+The lateral distribution for the observers in the shower plane (orange circles) has, by definition, no early-late asymmetry imprinted and is much more narrow than the uncorrected distribution for the observers in the ground plane (green squares).
 The early-late corrected lateral distribution simulated at the ground (blue triangles) shows a good agreement with the distribution directly simulated in the shower plane.
-In the bottom panel, the ratio between the corrected ground signals and shower plane signals shows only a slight degradation for large axis distances.
+In the bottom panel, the ratio between the corrected ground signals and shower-plane signals shows only a slight degradation for large axis distances.